vega/altair/doc/user_guide/data/spatial.rst

    data_obj_geojson

 The label for each objects location is stored within the ``properties`` dictionary.
-To access these values can specify a nested variable name (here ``properties.location``) within the color channel encoding.
+To access these values you can specify a nested variable name (here ``properties.location``) within the color channel encoding.
 Here we change the coloring encoding to be based on this location label, and apply a ``magma`` color scheme instead of the default one.
-The `:O` suffix indicates that we want Altair to treat these values as ordinal, and you can read more about it in the :ref:`_encoding-data-types` page. for the ordinal structured data.
+The ``:O`` suffix indicates that we want Altair to treat these values as ordinal, and you can read more about it in the :ref:`encoding-data-types` page. for the ordinal structured data.

 .. altair-plot::